Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select the appropriate option.
 The following options are available:

+  - **Yes**
-  - **Yes**: The end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
+  Select this option if the end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
+  - **No**
-  - **No**: The end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
+  Select this option if the end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
-  - **Any**: Wildcard; any value is accepted.

 3. Click the *Country of origin* drop-down list and select the appropriate option.
 Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
 As a group of countries, only the **EU - European Union** option is available.
 In the drop-down list of individual countries, all available countries in the system are displayed.
 When a group of countries is selected, the drop-down list on the right is locked.

 4. Click the *Ship-to country* drop-down list and select the appropriate option.
 Use the drop-down list on the left to select a group of countries or the one on the right to select an individual country.
 As a group of countries, only the **EU - European Union** option is available.
 In the drop-down list of individual countries, all available countries in the system are displayed.
 When a group of countries is selected, the drop-down list on the right is locked.

-5. Click the *Ship-to postcode* drop-down list and select the appropriate option.
+5. If necessary, click the *Ship-to postcode* drop-down list and select the appropriate option.
 The following options are available:

+  - **Range**
-  - **Range**: Enter a postcode range, for example 27498-27498, to limit the criterion to a specific target area.
+  Select this option to specify a numeric postcode range, for example 27498 or 52001-52006.
+  - **Regex**
-  - **Regex**: Use regular expressions to specify postcodes containing alphanumeric characters, for example /^BT.*/.
+  Select this option to specify a postcode containing alphanumeric characters using regular expressions, for example /^BT.*/.
 For detailed information about regular expressions, see https://regex101.com/.

-  For detailed information about this function, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).
+> [Info] This feature can be used to define special tax regimes within a territory, such as that of Northern Ireland in the United Kingdom or Helgoland in Germany.
+For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

+6. Enter the applicable postcode range or regular expression in the field on the right.

-6. Click the *Net value of goods smaller than* drop-down list and select the applicable currency.
-If necessary, specify an amount using the keyboard or the increase and decrease arrows on the right.
+7. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.

+8. Enter the applicable amount using the keyboard or the increase and decrease arrows on the right.

-7. Click the *Tax zone* drop-down list and select the applicable tax zone.
+9. Click the *Tax zone* drop-down list and select the applicable tax zone.
 All available tax zones are displayed in the list.

-8. Click the [SAVE] button.
+10. Click the [SAVE] button.
 The new tax rule has been saved.
 The *Success* pop-up window is displayed.

   ![Decision matrix saved](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrixSaved.png "[Decision matrix saved]")